 VI.
 Searches by Law Enforcement Agencies

 A search may be made by a municipal or state police officer, sheriff, or federal law enforcement officer only pursuant to warrant or under circumstances in which a search without a warrant is legally permissible.
 No Colby-Sawyer College personnel will assist in the search, but a Department of Campus Safety Officer will accompany the searching law enforcement officer.
-The Department of Campus Safety Officer is responsible to notify the on-call Student Development Administrator as soon as possible and inform them that the search has occurred.
+The Department of Campus Safety Officer is responsible for notifying the Vice-President for Student Development and Dean of Students as soon as possible and inform them that the search has occurred.